-What are the 2021-2022 DTR Eligibility Requirements?
+What are the 2024-2025 DTR Eligibility Requirements?

-Round 1: Fall 2021 Round 2: Spring 2022 To be eligible to apply for DTR in the 2021-2022 school year, returning teachers who received a 2020-2021 TEI Scorecard must: 1.
-Be in at least their third year of service; 2.
-Earn a minimum score of 80 on their 2020-2021 summative appraisal; 3.
-Earn at least half of available points on their student achievement; and, 4.
-Receive a 2020-2021 TEI evaluation score within the top 30% of scores Teachers meeting criteria below may opt-in to the DTR process in Fall 2021 if meeting the requirements below: Be in at least the third year of teaching service in 2020-21 Be new to the district OR did not receive a 2020-2021 TEI Scorecard in September 2021 Complete Opt-In Process via Cornerstone task in October 2020.
-In addition to completing the Opt-In Process in Cornerstone, appraisers must complete the following steps for the teacher to undergo the DTR process in Cornerstone 2021-2022 DTR Eligibility will be noted on the 2020-2021 TEI Scorecard.
-Spring 2022: Complete half of required spots and extended observation before 01/21/2022 Review appropriate common and mid-year assessment data for the teacher Summative meeting minimum criteria (80) submitted before 01/21/2022 Note: Teachers must receive at least half of available points from a combination of the Achievement and Experience points, if applicable, in the 2020-21 SY to earn distinguished status.
-SLO used to measure student achievement/growth in 2020-2021 Round 2 DTR-eligibility will have no potential impact on compensation until 2022-2023 school year
+Round 1: Fall 2024 Round 2: Spring 2025 To be eligible to apply for DTR in the 2024-2025 school year, returning teachers who received a 2023-2024 TEI Scorecard must: Teachers meeting criteria below may opt-in to the DTR process in Fall 2024 if meeting the requirements below: Be in at least their third year of service; Earn a minimum score of 80 on their 2023- 2024 summative appraisal; Earn at least half of available points on their student achievement and student experience components; and, Receive a 2023-2024 TEI evaluation score within the top 30% of scores in their teacher category Be in at least the third year of teaching service in 2024-25 Be new to the district OR did not receive a 2023-2024 TEI Scorecard in September 2024 Complete Opt-In Process via Cornerstone task in November 2024 In addition to completing the Opt-In Process in Cornerstone, appraisers must complete the following steps for the teacher to undergo the DTR process in Spring 2024: 2024-2025 DTR Eligibility will be noted on the 2023-2024 TEI Scorecard.
+Complete half of required spots and extended observation before 01/17/2025 Review appropriate common and mid-year assessment data for the teacher Summative meeting minimum criteria (80) submitted before 01/17/2025 combination of the Achievement and Experience points, if applicable, in the 2024-25 SY to earn distinguished status.
+Round 2 DTR-eligibility will have no potential impact on compensation until 2025-2026 school year